 - Compatible with: Windows, Linux, iOS, macOS, Android, Apple TV, Amazon Fire TV

 All servers have unlimited bandwidth, lightning-fast connections, and the ability to unblock almost any website.
 Whether Google, WhatsApp, or Facebook are on your list, NordVPN can access them all so you can regain your internet freedom in China.

 You have an automatic kill switch that steps in to block your traffic if there are any problems with your connection.
 If you’re video calling on WhatsApp and your VPN connection accidentally drops, no one will know you’re using WhatsApp as you’re traffic is blocked automatically.
 So there’s no risk of being found, even on public WiFi which are often riddled with hackers looking to intercept your traffic.

 Install NordVPN on up to six of your devices at once, with just one subscription.
-That means you can bypass digital censorship on all of your platforms, no matter where you are.
+That means you can bypass The Great Firewall of China on all of your platforms, no matter where you are.

 If you need any help, the friendly 24/7 live chat support is always around.